smithhe/EcommerceApp/docs/Docfx/getting-started.md

    ```sql
     SET GLOBAL event_scheduler = ON;
    ```
-6) Add a secrets.json file to the API project and add paste the following into it<br/> Be sure to update the sections with the values for your project
+6) Add a secrets.json file to the API project and add paste the following into it<br/> Be sure to update the sections with the values for your project, and match your settings to what was used in the docker container setup step
     ```json
     {
         "JwtSettings": {
-        "Key": "somevalue",
+        "Key": "somevalue"
         },
         "Paypal": {
             "ClientId": "AnId",
-            "Secret": "something",
+            "Secret": "something"
         },
         "RabbitMQ": {
             "Username": "CHANGEME",